coap-security/coap-ace-poc-overview/README.md

 * Resource Discovery (as specified in [RFC6690]) helps with the discovery of entry points on a device.
-  The RS would expose a dedicated discovery resource (`/.well-known/core`) that lists entry points at a suitable granularity.for the application.
+  The RS would expose a dedicated discovery resource (`/.well-known/core`) that lists entry points at a suitable granularity for the application.

   Authorization may be required already at the resource discovery step.
   Note that if resource discovery is access controlled,